 These are some of the programming languages data scientists may use day-to-day:

 Python is a good one to have in your tool-belt.
 In his coverage of a 2013 Predictive Analytics World conference, Derrick Harris had this quote from Sameer Chopra, Orbitz VP of Advanced Analytics:

 “If you were to leave today and ask: ‘What specific skills should I learn?’
 Python.”

-A solid understanding of SQL-based systems is a must.
-Learn the fundamentals of database design and management.
-Get a handle on primary and foreign keys, indexing, querying, normalization, constraints and other basic features.
+A solid understanding of SQL-based systems is useful.
+Try learning the fundamentals of database design and management – get a handle on primary and foreign keys, indexing, querying, normalization, constraints and other basic features.

-And keep an eye on NewSQL – “highly-scalable, horizontally-distributed systems” like Cloudera Impala, Clustrix, VoltDB, etc. This is an ongoing effort to combine the power of NoSQL for big, messy data with the rigorous and reliable structure of traditional relational databases.
+NewSQL helps create scalable, horizontally-distributed systems like Cloudera Impala or VoltDB.
+This effort combines the power of NoSQL for big, messy data with the rigorous and reliable structure of traditional relational databases.

 Distributed Computing Systems

 You may want to seek hands-on experience with:

 - and all the new packages and approaches that continue to proliferate

 Data miners dig into big data sets to discover new and interesting patterns using cluster analysis, anomaly detection, and dependencies.